Kamilcuk/L_lib/doc/argparse.md

 ## `_L_parser`

-An associative array of associative arrays.
+An associative array mostly of values that are serialized associative arrays.
 The array exists to achieve the following goals:
 - extract the mainsettings of the argparse
 - iterate over all --options optspec
 - find an --option or -o